universalanalogue/fulmination/README.md

 >MACOS

 1) Will probably work with all the freebsd instructions, however I lack a MAC, so I can't test it

+>Windows

+This is ill advised as performance is very slow

+1) Install Cygwin

+2) Get the game in the directory structure of Cygwin

+3) Rest the same as Linux

 # whats new in V1.5.00